investec/home-run/README.md

 ## Credits

+- The inspiration for this project was prior art by [Jamie McCrindle](https://github.com/jamiemccrindle).
 - This project was templated with [`create-typescript-app`](https://github.com/JoshuaKGoldberg/create-typescript-app).
-- This package was inspired by [Jamie McCrindle](https://github.com/jamiemccrindle)'s prior art.